mattyoung101/tamara/README.md

 For the proposal and proposal draft, build the Gantt charts by running `just`.

 The thesis uses [uqthesis_eecs_hons](https://github.com/mattyoung101/uqthesis_eecs_hons) Typst template.

+If you're using my [dotfiles](https://github.com/mattyoung101/dotfiles) (for some reason), you need to invoke `:PinThesisMain` in Neovim in order to have the Tinymist LSP handle cross-file references correctly.

 ## Licence
 Copyright (c) 2024-2025 Matt Young.